Scope and policy

 Example: Diabetes Australia.
 Diabetes globally [Internet].
 Canberra ACT: Diabetes Australia; 2012 [updated 2012 June 15; cited 2012 Nov 5].
 Available from: http://www.diabetesaustralia.com.au/en/ Understanding-Diabetes/DiabetesGlobally/

-Illustrations: All illustrations should be submitted as separate files and named using only the figure number (e.g., Figure 1, Figure 2).
+Illustrations: All illustrations should be submitted as separate files, and named using only the figure number (e.g., Figure 1, Figure 2).
 All figures should be numbered using Arabic numerals and cited consecutively in the text.
 Authors can upload colored, or black and white figures.

-Dimensions: The dimensions of necessary illustrations and figures should not exceed 18 cm wide by 23 cm high.
+Dimensions: The dimensions of the illustrations and figures should not exceed 18 cm width by 23 cm height.
 The correct specifications for each figure format are as follows:

-Tables: Tables should be typed with single spacing, include a short descriptive title (positioned above the table), and submitted as separate files.
+Tables: Tables should be typed with single spacing, with a short descriptive title (positioned above the table), and submitted as separate files.
 Legends for each table should be placed below the table.
 All tables should be numbered using Arabic numerals and cited consecutively in the text.
-Tables should not have vertical lines, whereas horizontal lines should be kept to a minimum.
-Tables should be a maximum of 18 cm wide by 23 cm high, using Times New Roman, size 9 font.
+Tables should not have vertical lines, whereas, horizontal lines should be kept to a minimum.
+Tables should be a maximum of 18 cm wide by 23 cm high, using Arial, size 9 font.

-Submission Process: All manuscripts should be submitted online at http://mc04.manuscriptcentral.com/rsbmt-scielo and must follow the instructions at the top of each screen.
+Submission Process: All manuscripts should be submitted online at http://mc04.manuscriptcentral.com/rsbmt-scielo in accordance with the instructions at the top of each screen.
 The peer review process is performed completely online.

 Revision: If the peer reviewers recommend revising your manuscript, please send it for a second analysis and review, forwarding the revised manuscript with the same manuscript number as the original.